CodingLawyersClub/todo-instructions/README.md

 )
 ```

 There's a lot going on here, so let's walk through it.

-First, were wrapping everything in a `Table.Row` because that is what this component is supposed to return.
-Inside of our `Row` we have two cells.
+1. We're wrapping everything in a `Table.Row` because that is what this component is supposed to return.
+2. Inside of our `Row` we have two cells.
 One cell we want to display the ToDo's text, and the other we want to display the date it was created.
-In React, we display text to the page with those `{ }` brackets.
+3. In React, we display text to the page with those `{ }` brackets.
 The first cell is displaying the `text` off the ToDo, the second is displaying the `createdAt` date with some formatting from my date library.

 The whole component should look like this:

 ```
 import React, { Component } from 'react';